 Bridge Communication Gaps

-The first one is creating awareness.
-Most people are unaware of where they stand in life, they don’t notice things about themselves.
+The first one is creating awareness. most people are unaware of where they stand in life, they don’t notice things about themselves.
 We have these blind spots, and everybody else seems to see it but we don’t see it.
 People like me talk a lot as an example, and I never used to notice how much I talk because when somebody else was quiet, I just assumed that they had nothing to say so I would just fill the space with my words, because I like to do that.
 Becoming more self-aware, I recognized the need to take breaks from speaking, so that everyone else has a chance to talk.
 I’m very conscious about this now, when I’m interacting with others, to make sure that I don’t overpower the situation.
 But I’m sure you all have met someone on both sides of those equations, either that talk too much or that don’t talk enough in an interactive environment.
-This is one of the things that a coach can really bring out in people, helping them become more self-aware of some of those things that might be holding them back in their careers.
+This is one of the things that a coach can really bring out in people, is helping them become more self-aware of some of those things that might be holding them back in their careers.

 Another one is active listening, so if I’m going to really understand someone better, I need to be listening carefully for what they’re saying, and not just listening so that I have the next comment to make in a conversation but really listening to where they are.
 This is also a great skill that every leader should have when they’re leading a group, an organization, a team meeting.
 Are we listening to each other, really paying attention to what the other person is feeling, thinking, where they’re coming from?